 Empathy hasn’t always been at the top of the list of qualities I’d hoped to pass along to my sons.
 Not that I thought it was insignificant.
-It’s just that when considering the larger lessons of life, empathy hasn’t always been on my radar — at least not as much as faith, integrity and the fine art of wrestling on the living room floor.
+It’s just that when considering the larger lessons of life, teaching my boys about empathy hasn’t always been on my radar — at least not as much as faith, integrity and the fine art of wrestling on the living room floor.

 But a complete picture of biblical manhood means responding to the emotions of others thoughtfully and empathetically.
 “Rejoice with those who rejoice,” wrote the apostle Paul.
 “Mourn with those who mourn” (Romans 12:15).
 While I might like to shield my sons, Trent and Troy, from the “mourn” part of that verse, our lives have taken a different turn.
 In recent months, we’ve journeyed through two tragedies in our extended family, and my sons have experienced firsthand the difficulty and importance of walking alongside those who are hurting.